QRCS-CORP/CEX/README.md

 * ChaCha20 stream cipher
 * Salsa20 stream cipher

-### Digests
+### Message Digests
-* The 256bit Blake2S and Blake2SP sequential and parallel digests (Blake256)
-* The 512bit Blake2B and Blake2BP sequential and parallel digests (Blake512)
-* The 256bit Keccak SHA-3 sequential and parallel digests (Keccak256)
+Note: Every message digest implementation has both parallel and sequential modes of operation
-* The 512bit Keccak SHA-3 sequential and parallel digests (Keccak512)
+* The Blake2 256 and 512 bit variants (Blake256/Blake512)
-* The 1024bit Keccak SHA-3 sequential and parallel digests (Keccak1024)
+* The Keccak SHA-3 256, 512, and 1024 bit variants (Keccak256/Keccak512/Keccak1024)
-* The 256bit SHA-2 (optional SHA-NI) sequential and parallel digests (SHA256)
-* The 512bit SHA-2 sequential and parallel digests (SHA512)
-* The 256bit Skein sequential and parallel digests (Skein256)
-* The 512bit Skein sequential and parallel digests (Skein512)
+* The SHA2 256 and 512 bit variants (SHA256/SHA512)
-* The 1024bit Skein sequential and parallel digests (Skein1024)
+* The Skein 256, 512, and 1024 bit variants(Skein256/Skein512/Skein1024)

 ### DRBGs
 * The Block cipher Counter mode Generator (BCG)